5-Minute Quickstart

 --model llama3.2

-Tip: Run nestor agent list to see all your configured agents.
+Tip: Run npx nestor-sh agent list to see all your configured agents.

 Step 3: Launch the Shell